MicrosoftDocs/biztalk-docs/biztalk/core/how-to-configure-a-wcf-netnamedpipe-receive-location.md

 |**SuspendMessageOnFailure**|Boolean|Specify whether to suspend the request message that fails inbound processing due to a receive pipeline failure or a routing failure.<br /><br /> Default value: **True**|
 |**IncludeExceptionDetailInFaults**|Boolean|Specify whether to include managed exception information in the detail of SOAP faults returned to the client for debugging purposes.<br /><br /> Default: **False**|

- **How to Configure a WCF-NetNamedPipe Receive Location with the BizTalk Administration Console**
+## Configure a WCF-NetNamedPipe Receive Location with the BizTalk Administration Console

  You can set WCF-NetNamedPipe receive location adapter variables in the BizTalk Administration console.
 If properties are not set in the receive location, the default receive handler values set in the BizTalk Administration console are used.

 > [!NOTE]
 >  Before completing the following procedure you must have already added a receive port.
 For more information, see [How to Create a Receive Port](../core/how-to-create-a-receive-port.md).

-## Procedures

-#### To configure variables for a WCF-NetNamedPipe receive location
+## Configure variables for a WCF-NetNamedPipe receive location

 1. In the BizTalk Administration console, expand [!INCLUDE[btsBizTalkServerAdminConsoleui](../includes/btsbiztalkserveradminconsoleui-md.md)], expand **BizTalk Group**, expand **Applications**, and then expand the application you want to create a receive location in.